Philippus/elastic4s/README.md

 ## Introduction to the DSL

 The basic format of the DSL is to create requests (eg a search request or delete request) and pass them in to the execute methods on the client, which returns a response object.
+All the request methods exist in the ElasticDsl object; to import simply add ```import com.sksamuel.elastic4s.ElasticDsl._``` to your source.

+The basic Scala client is called ElasticClient.
+To create the client use the constructor methods on the companion object, eg ```ElasticClient.local()``` which would return a locally configured client.

 All requests on the standard client are asynchronous.
 These methods return a standard Scala 2.10 Future object.
 Eg, a search request will return a Future[SearchResponse].
 The response objects are the same as for the Java API due to the fact they already are concise and convenient in Scala code.